Docker Commands Cheat Sheet

 DevOps Engineers are among the highest paid professionals in the technology domain.
 So why wait?
 Join the next batch of DevOps Training in Hyderabad!

-Some of the important terms to know about while using Docker containers are listed below:
+Some of the important terms to know about while using Docker container are listed below:

 - Layer: Read-only files to provision the system